Mike Tyson's childhood home

 Although the former heavyweight champion originally lived in Bedford-Stuyvesant for the first ten years of his life, his mother was forced to move to this apartment building in Brownsville due to financial struggles.

-According to Tyson, moving from "Bed-Stuy" to Brownsville was "like moving from the devil's bathroom to his toilet."
+Tyson once remarked that moving from "Bed-Stuy" to Brownsville was "like moving from the devil's bathroom to his toilet."

 Since the late 20th century, it has had the highest poverty and crime rates of any neighborhood in New York City.